-Proxy - Avago Technologies Limited

-(Incorporated in the Republic of Singapore) (Company Registration Number 200510713C)

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned, being a member of Avago Technologies Limited ("Avago") hereby appoints Hock E. Tan, Douglas R. Bettinger and Patricia H. McCall, or each of them acting alone, as proxies (the "Proxies") of the undersigned and hereby authorizes the Proxies to represent and to vote, as designated on the reverse side, all of the ordinary shares of Avago owned by the undersigned entitled to vote at the 2010 Annual General Meeting of Shareholders of Avago to be held at 11:00 a.m.
+Proxy - Avago Technologies Limited (Incorporated in the Republic of Singapore) (Company Registration Number 200510713C) THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned, being a member of Avago Technologies Limited ("Avago") hereby appoints Hock E. Tan, Douglas R. Bettinger and Patricia H. McCall, or each of them acting alone, as proxies (the "Proxies") of the undersigned and hereby authorizes the Proxies to represent and to vote, as designated on the reverse side, all of the ordinary shares of Avago owned by the undersigned entitled to vote at the 2010 Annual General Meeting of Shareholders of Avago to be held at 11:00 a.m.
 Pacific Time on March 31, 2010, at the offices of Avago's principal U.S. subsidiary, Avago Technologies U.S. Inc., 350 West Trimble Road, San Jose, California 95131, U.S.A., and at any adjournment or postponement thereof.
 This Proxy Card, when properly executed and returned in a timely manner, will be voted at the 2010 Annual General Meeting and any adjournment or postponement thereof in the manner described herein.
 If no contrary indication is made, this Proxy Card will be voted "FOR" the board of director nominees (Proposal Nos.
 1(a) through 1(k)), "FOR" Proposal Nos.
 2 through 5 and in accordance with the judgment of the persons named as Proxies herein on any other matters that may properly be put before the 2010 Annual General Meeting.

-B Non-Voting Items

-Consent to Electronic Access.
+B Non-Voting Items Consent to Electronic Access.
 By marking this box, I consent to access future Annual Reports and Proxy Statements of Avago Technologies Limited electronically over the Internet.
 I understand that unless I request otherwise or revoke my consent, Avago Technologies Limited will notify me when any such communications are available and how to access them.
 I understand that costs associated with the use of the Internet will be my responsibility.
-To revoke my consent, I can contact Avago Technologies Limited's transfer agent, Computershare Investor Services at 1-800-431-7723 within the US, Canada and Puerto Rico, or at 1-312-360-5193 outside of the US, Canada and Puerto Rico.
+To revoke my consent, I can contact Avago Technologies Limited's transfer agent, Computershare Investor Services at 1-800-431-7723 within the US, US Territories and Canada, or at 1-312-360-5193 outside of the US, US Territories and Canada.
 Change of Address - Please print new address below.

-C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

-This Proxy Card must be signed exactly as your name appears hereon.
+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below This Proxy Card must be signed exactly as your name appears hereon.
 If more than one name appears, all persons so designated should sign.
 Attorneys, executors, administrators, trustees and guardians should indicate their capacities.
 If the signatory is a corporation, please print full corporate name and indicate capacity of duly authorized officer executing on behalf of the corporation.
 If the signatory is a partnership, please print full partnership name and indicate capacity of duly authorized person executing on behalf of the partnership.

-Date ( (mm/dd /уууу) - - Please print date below.

-Signature 1 - Please keep signature within the box.

-Signature 2 - Please keep signature within the box.